 • Community garden

-• Advice space, but most important of all
+• Digital hub, but most important

 We could also imagine the wider community using the space for: